 The idea for the Karlsberg Urpils app was simple.
 They wanted to build a mobile app that could easily read the promotional code printed inside of the crown caps, giving complete control to the customer and allowing them to simply take a photo of the code to have it entered.

-Using Anyline’s mobile scanning technology, this exact requirement was custom built into the Karlsberg Urpils app.
+Using Anyline’s mobile scanning solutions, this exact requirement was custom built into the Karlsberg Urpils app.
 Once the customer downloaded the app to their smartphone, all that they needed to do was point the scanner at the promotional code and within a few seconds, the promotional code was read.
 Not only was this an easy process for the customers, but it was also significantly quicker and more accurate since the whole scanning process was done automatically.